xf97/Mirror/README.md

-# TianYan
+# Mirror
-TianYan(天演) is a system that simulates stock automatic trading.
+Mirror(镜像) is a system that simulates stock automatic trading.